How to Create a Custom AI Email Agent in 5 Minutes

 How much does it cost to create an AI email agent?

-Can an AI email agent send emails on my behalf?
+Can the agent send emails on my behalf?

 Yes.
 Connect your Gmail or Outlook and the agent sends from your actual email address — recipients see your name and domain.
-It can send follow-ups, proposals, status updates, even contracts.
-You can also use a dedicated agent address for inbound-focused workflows.
+You can review everything it sends in the Conversations tab.

 What happens if the agent gets an email it doesn’t know how to handle?